circlefin/verite/packages/docs/blog/how_to_create_a_verification_registry_solidity.md

 }
 ```

 But what about when you need all the verifications for a particular subject?

+### getVerificationsForSubject()

 Let's build a function that will return an array of verifications for a particular wallet address.

 ```
 function getVerificationsForSubject(address subject) external override view returns (VerificationRecord[] memory) {